-Help me to grow in Your power, through my union with You, and in Your mighty strength!
+Help me to grow in Your power and strength, through my union with You.

 I know that my main struggle is not against humans, but it is against evil rulers and powers of this world, and it is against the spiritual forces of evil behind them in the heavenly realm.